n4zzz/payQR/README.md

 ### Get paid back.

 You covered the whole table.
-Again. **payQR** turns *"eh, settle later ya"* into a link your friends actually tap.
+Again. **payQR** make it easy for u to share the split digitally.

 One link for all your e-wallet QRs.
 Split any bill in seconds.
 Watch the payments roll in.